 |Differential ratios||N/A||ZF longitudinal transaxle|

 |Type||based on “Sprint” model steel monocoque chassis, 3 door hatchback, steel bodyshell with polyester bonnet, rear hatch, and bumper covers|

 |length: 4024 mm (158.4 in)||width: – mm (- in)||height: – mm (- in)|

 |wheelbase: 2455 mm (96.7 in)||front track: – mm (- in)||rear track: – mm (- in)|

 |Dry/Unladen Weight||990 kg (2180 lb)|

 In 1986, years after the Sprint 6C project cancellation by Alfa Romeo, it was somewhat revived by Barry Lock of Giocattolo Motori (a short lived auto company out of Australia).
 The company bought a few Sprint chassis to recreate the original 6C prototypes.
-The car was simply named the “Group B”.
-The GTV6 engines were expensive to import and were subsequently replaced by Holden 5.0L V8s.
-Fifteen prototypes were built until the company folded just 3 years later in 1989.
+However, the GTV6 engines were expensive to import and were subsequently replaced by Holden 5.0L V8s which were cheaper and locally available.
+The resulting car was simply named the “Group B”.
+Fifteen cars were built until the company folded just three years later in 1989.

 (C) Article by Jay Auger – website owner & author

 - Images & videos are the property of their original owners